yashpriyam/teachers-authoring-cra/README.md

 # Curriculum Authoring Tool

-It is a tool which allows educators to create a learn journey or a lesson plan for a subject, chapter or a topic.
+It is a tool which allows educators to create a an ordered learn journey or a lesson plan for a subject, chapter or a topic.

 ## Live Tool